mchung94/solitaire-player/README.md

 2. Follow steps 1, 2, and 5 from the `Steps for automatically playing Pyramid Solitaire` instructions, except in step 5, always add `-f <filename>` to give the program the deck of cards to solve.
 It will skip any automation and just print out the solutions it finds.

 ### Source Code
 This is a standard gradle project so you can run things like "gradlew distZip" and run the program using the distribution.
-The only unusual thing is the Windows version of the SikuliX jar in the lib/ directory.
 There is also a [Programming Guide](programming.md) with details for developers.